fathimashifa180/Tableau_Grocery_Sales_Dashboard/README.md

 - Kaggle (Public Dataset)
 - Contains product, sales, revenue, supplier, and stock information

-## Insights Gained
-- Identified top-performing products contributing most to revenue
-- Understood sales trends across different product categories
-- Analyzed product performance and revenue contribution
-- Observed stock and sales relationship for business insights

 ## Files Included
-- Tableau Dashboard File (.twbx)
+- Tableau Dashboard File (.twb)
 - Dataset file (.csv / .xlsx)
 - Dashboard screenshots
 - README.md

 ## How to Use
-1. Download the Tableau workbook file (.twbx)
+1. Download the Tableau workbook file (.twb)
 2. Open using Tableau Public or Tableau Desktop
 3. Interact with filters and visualizations to explore insights